- National classification

 International classification is carried out by a panel of two international classifiers before a major para archery tournament.
 World Archery appoints the international classifiers to tournaments for which organisers have requested them.
 (It is the responsibility of the organising committee to pay the travel and accommodation costs for the international classifiers appointed to the tournament.)

-Detailed classification rules and information – a handbook for classifiers – will be published in early 2017.
+Detailed classification rules and information – a handbook for classifiers – was published in 2017.

 So that a complete classification programme can be run, organisers are requested to provide World Archery with the dates, venue and type of para tournament they wish to run, and request the provision of international classifiers 12 months in advance of competition.

 Visually-impaired athletes are recognised in separate sport classes by World Archery and may participate in some para archery competitions, using the divisions set out in the World Archery rules.

 Due to the medical nature of visual impairment assessment, classification of visually-impaired archers is only carried out by international classifiers from the International Blind Sports Association.